 Do what you can to fix the issue, and make sure your audience knows what you’ll do in the future to make sure it doesn’t happen again.
 Also, when you get late-night anxiety about the whole situation, keep in mind that social media content moves at a rapid pace.
-It’s only a matter of time before someone else does something stupid and the world moves on to that.
+It’s only a matter of time before someone else does something unprofessional and the world moves on to that.

 In less serious situations like a typo or a factual error, simply own it by correcting it.
 If you can turn the situation around, or even turn it into a joke, give that a go too—especially if it suits your brand personality.

 Bonus: Get the step-by-step social media strategy guide with pro tips on how to grow your social media presence.Get the free guide right now!